-This revenue is also outperforming budgetary projections by 3.3%.
+The revenue is also outperforming budgetary projections by 3.3%.
 The City did increase the HRST rate from 0.50% to 0.75% in 2018 and is expected to start receiving incremental revenues in October of 2018.

-An unbudgeted revenue that was realized in the second quarter of 2018 was the sale of 8.2 acres of property off of Frontenac Road for \$2.2 million dollars.
-During the development of the financial principles in 2015, City Council directed staff to utilize one-time revenues such as property sales to provide funding sources for capital expenses or for increasing fund reserves.
-As part of the 2019 budgetary process, staff will be recommending the usage of these funds for capital projects to reduce potential borrowing.
+An unbudgeted revenue realized in the second quarter was the sale of 8.2 acres of property off of Frontenac Road for \$2.2 million.
+During the financial principles discussion in 2015, City Council directed staff to utilize one-time revenues such as property sales to provide funding sources for capital expenses or for increasing fund reserves.
+As part of the 2019 budget process, staff will recommend using these funds for capital projects to reduce potential borrowing.

 Two of the major revenue sources for the City's Maintenance Improvement Program (MIP) are the State Motor Fuel Tax (MFT) and the City's local gas tax.
-Through the second quarter MFT is tracking in line with budget projections with \$1.8 million in revenue received from a budget of \$3.8 million.
+Through the second quarter MFT remains in line with budget projections, with \$1.8 million in revenue received from a budget of \$3.8 million.
 However, the local gas tax is trending 4.6% below last year at approximately \$1.02 million in revenues.
 This is driven primarily by a reduction in the number of gallons sold in Naperville.
-There have been 1.9 million fewer gallons sold through the second quarter resulting in a \$330 thousand decrease in revenues.
+There have been 1.9 million fewer gallons sold through the second quarter, due to retail closures, resulting in a \$330,000 decrease in revenues.

-The Phosphorus Fund continues to perform near expectations, with \$287,647 in revenue collected through the second quarter.
-The City projected the monthly surcharge to result in approximately \$575,000 of revenue in 2018.
+The Phosphorus Fund continues to perform near expectations, with \$287,647 of revenue generated through the second quarter.
+The City projects the monthly surcharge to result in approximately \$575,000 of revenue in 2018.
 These funds will continue to be set aside for future capital work related to upgrades of the City's wastewater facilities.